jean-pierreBoth/multistochgrad/README.md

 "Minimizing Finite Sums with the Stochastic Average Gradient" (2013, 2016) M.Schmidt, N.LeRoux, F.Bach

+These algorithms minimize functions given by an expression:

+        f(x) = 1/n ∑ fᵢ(x) where fᵢ is a convex function.

-All algorithms alternates some form of large batch computation (computing gradient of many terms of the sum) and small or mini batches (computing a small number of terms, possibly just one, term of the gradient) and updating position by combining these global and local gradients.
+The algorithms alternate some form of large batch computation (computing gradient of many terms of the sum) and small or mini batches (computing a small number of terms, possibly just one, term of the gradient) and updating position by combining these global and local gradients.